-Pro tip: I recommend bringing a small plastic or waterproof bag to keep the stove in so it doesn’t get wet if you need to pack up camp before everything is completely dry.
+Pro tip: I recommend bringing a small cloth to wrap the stove in so it doesn’t get wet if you need to pack up camp before everything is completely dry.
 The stove also doesn’t have a self-starter, so be sure to bring a lighter and some waterproof matches.

 A knife is a necessity for any bikepacking gear list.
 Use it to prepare food or meals, cut kindling, makeshift gear, or any other number of uses.
 The Gerber Mini Paraframe Serrated Knife is small, lightweight, and reliable.

 Check price: REI